hsnaydd/moveTo/README.md

 ## Browser Support

-It should work in the current stable releases of Chrome, Firefox, Safari as well as IE9 and up.
+It should work in the current stable releases of Chrome, Firefox, Safari as well as IE10 and up.
+To add IE9 support consider including polyfills/shims for the [requestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame).

 ## License